Subito-it/sbtuitestbrowser/README.md

-If you're [running UI Tests using xcodebuild](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/08-automation.html)  (or anything that uses it like [fastlane](https://github.com/fastlane/fastlane)'s scan) you probably already know how hard it is to pin point an error when it occurs.
+If you're [running UI Tests using xcodebuild](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/08-automation.html) you probably already know how hard it is to pin point an error when it occurs.
 The number of log information written in the various folder is so large that it's often easier to run the failing test again in Xcode and check from there what went wrong.
 This process is tedious and time consuming and often doesn't solve the problem because the test might mysteriously pass when manually run in Xcode.

 sbtuitestbrowser parses xcodebuild's logs for you presenting them in a simple web interface to help visualize errors faster (some say even better than Xcode).
 It is additionally able to display a screencast of the simulator test session that can be synched with the tests steps.